 Section 4.
-The Vice President/Secretary shall keep the records of all business meetings of the Calumet Chapter and meetings of the Board and distribute PDU certificates, as appropriate.
+The Vice President of Administration (Secretary) shall keep the records of all business meetings of the Calumet Chapter and meetings of the Board and distribute PDU certificates, as appropriate.
 The Vice President/Secretary shall also act for the President in his/her absence at Chapter events and Board meetings.

 Section 6.
-The Vice President of Communications shall have responsibility for all Chapter publications (i.e., newsletters and marketing materials).
+The Vice President of Communications and Marketing shall have responsibility for all Chapter publications (i.e., newsletters, chapter events, marketing and promotional materials).

 Section 7.
 The Vice President of Membership shall be responsible for the development and maintenance of a Chapter membership plan that assures continued growth through aggressive recruiting and partnering with major area employees, accessing membership data on PMI and PMI-Calumet websites, and the development and implementation of a member retention plan.

 Section 8.
 The Vice President of Professional Development shall support continuing education by promoting the project management profession and skills growth through chapter educational events, programs, seminars, workshops, and material designed to enhance and expand the skill and knowledge of project managers.
 Additionally, the Vice President of Professional Development shall be responsible for the delivery of project management programs for scheduled Calumet Chapter meetings.

 Section 9.
 The Vice President of Community Outreach shall be responsible for developing strategic partnerships with local and regional business, and educational institutions, by offering sponsorship opportunities through the Calumet Chapter media and for the timely dissemination of information both to and from the Chapter membership, using various tools to accomplish these objectives.

-Section 10.
+Section 12.
 The Vice President of Technology is an elected or appointed volunteer responsible for all aspects of chapter technology including acquisition of technology, support/maintenance of technology, support/maintenance supplier contracts, technical guidelines, policies, best practices and processes, data analytics, technology governance, long-range and annual planning of technology in accordance with current or future PMI procedures and guidelines.
 The Vice President of Technology shall advise and collaborate with other board officers and directors on their technology requirements, and in-general perform all of the duties for this role as assigned to him or her by the President or by the Board.
 The Vice President of Technology is required to attend Chapter Board Meetings and is a voting member.
-The term of the Vice President of Technology is two (2) years in length and elected in odd numbered years.
+The term of the Vice President of Technology is two (2) years in length.

 Article VI – Calumet Chapter Nominations and Elections.